CatchTheTornado/askql/README.md

 # AskQL

-AskQL is a query language that can express every data request
+AskQL is a query language that can express any data request.
+Send executable code instead of JSONs.

 ## Why and what for?

-- next milestone after GraphQL
+* next milestone after GraphQL
-- sending code to servers without the need to deploy
+* send code to servers without the need to deploy
-- new safe query language
+* new safe query language
-- 4 - 6 kB of robust code
+* 4 - 6 kB of robust code
-- compiled to clean functional code
+* compiled to clean functional code

 ### Prerequisites